ix ZYGMUN 2026

 Secretary-General

-Secretary General
+Deputy Secretary General

 President of the General Assembly

-Dear Directors, Student Officers and ZYGMUN Delegates,
+Dear Directors, Student Officers, Administrators, and Delegates of the IX ZYGMUN Conference,

 President of the General Assembly